CMMC Cancer Center Campaign

 It is estimated that cancer patients from Central Montana are traveling 165,000 miles annually to receive cancer care not available in our community.
 Adding to their challenge of being diagnosed with cancer, they must also take on the financial burden of lodging, meals, travel, and orchestrating out-of-town appointments.

-The Helmsley Charitable Trust, which has a particular interest in rural healthcare, sees cancer care as a significant need in Central Montana.
-To demonstrate their commitment to improving healthcare in rural communities, they have given a $6 million dollar gift to CMMC to help build a Cancer Center.
-The Medical Center Foundation has committed to raising $1.5 million and the CMMC Governing Board has committed to bridge the gap with additional debt financing.
-Final project costs are still being determined but are currently estimated to be between $10-12 million dollars.
+The Leona M. and Harry B. Helmsley Charitable Trust, which has a particular interest in rural healthcare, sees cancer care as a significant need in Central Montana.
+To demonstrate their commitment to improving healthcare in rural communities, they have given a $9 million dollar gift to CMMC to help build a Cancer Center.
+The Medical Center Foundation has committed to raising $2 million and the CMMC Governing Board has committed to bridge the gap with additional debt financing.
+Final project costs are still being determined but are currently estimated to be approximately $16.5 million dollars.

 Central Montana Medical Center is excited that after two years of extensive design and planning, the time has come to complete a community capital campaign and bring the Cancer Center project to realization.